 If you are both serious about putting in the hard work to make your marriage the best that it can be, then a pre-marriage compatibility test or marital compatibility test is perfect for you.

 The following types of pre-marriage questions are a helpful guide for every couple to think through and discuss together before they take the plunge into married life.

 It is best to answer these marriage compatibility questions individually first, before sharing your answers.

 Background and upbringing

 If our backgrounds were very different, how do we plan to make our own ‘culture’ together?
-Will it be mostly his way, or her way, or a fair mixture of both?
+Will it be mostly his way, or her way, or a good mixture of both?